Can you winter ultra??

 In case of soft-snow/warm-weather conditions, an alternate, shorter route will be used that will include the Top of the World Trail.
 This decision will be made at the discretion of Falcon Ridge Ski Slopes in order to maintain the trail for future use.
 Let’s all wish for a colder, but beautiful day!!

-As a looped course, you will regularly return to the canvas timing tent where you will find the aid station set up.
-It will consist of chips, candy, instant noodle soup (ramen) and water (bring your own cup, if need be).
+As a looped course, you will regularly return to the Yurt where you will find the aid station set up.
+It will consist of chips, candy, instant noodle soup (ramen), vegetable broth and water (bring your own cup, if need be).
 Anything that you want for your race beyond that you can provide.
 Falcon Ridge Ski Slopes also has food for sale (burgers, fries, beer, etc) in the chalet that operates from 10-4.

 Snowshoes are allowed.